 I blasted music into my ears and started repeating the glorified speech… It’s not a race you idiot, it’s a mindset!
 Stop fighting it, it’s going to suck, it’s going to be hard anyway.
 It’s about digging deep, at every step, every climb, every descent!
 You can do it because you have it!
 We all do!
 It’s about that unyielding desire that makes us accomplish the seemingly impossible!
 It’s only about how badly you really want to be back in Courmayeur!
 It’s about the Ultimate Equalizer: that unwavering resilience that drives you to never quit and never surrender!
 It’s not a race: it’s a mindset!!!!!!!
 Never let your past, your doubts, fears define your limits….
 And on it went for a few of minutes!
 As much as they may sound funny empty talk, these words and the music had followed me through most of the 2107 Km training runs, the endless days and nights in the Wicklow mountains all the way through Courmayeur!
 Those words and that music had become my Tor Des Geants war cry and were going to stay with me all the way to the finish line!

-The adrenaline rush worked magic and elation soon replaced the dooming sense exahustion.
-I stood up, grabbed my Grivel bag and headed out to drop it with the volontor.
+The adrenaline rush worked magic and elation soon replaced the dooming sense of exahustion.
+I stood up, grabbed my Grivel bag, and headed out to drop it with a volontor.
 I was about to start leg two when I remembered I hadn’t eaten yet: I asked if I could still grab some food and they said it was fine!
 I entered the building next to the drop-bag tent and ordered a dish of “penne con pomodoro” and “patate al rosmarino” (penne with tomato sauce and rosemary potatoes).
 The place looked like a normal osteria, except that most people sitting at the tables were wearing running tights, thermals and waterproof shells.
-I ate quickly while listening to other runners around me tell stories of previous Tor editions, events that had made the history of the TDG.
+I ate quickly while listening to other runners sitting at nearby tables tell stories of previous Tor editions, events that year after year had made the history of the epic journey.